-I force myself fully awake, grounding myself to emerge from it all.
+I forced myself fully awake, grounding myself to emerge from it all.
 I’m in a room, a warm sunny room that matches Alatar’s kitchen.
 With yellow walls and sun streaming through thin curtains, it looks like a golden hour around me.

 I’m not in my own room, my own bed, which just confirms yesterday really happened.
 Beckett and Ember came into my life, bringing the truth of everything with them.
-I am a weapon, a creation of the stars, and I’m supposed to save every from Parallax and the creatures of the Shadow Realm.
+I am a weapon, a creation of the stars, and I’m supposed to save every one from Parallax and the creatures of the Shadow Realm.
 None of this feels real, I have to wonder if it ever will.

 The earthy coffee calms my nerves, and with each sip I find my mind clearing through the fog.

 “Anger isn’t a primary emotion, Astra.
 It’s a secondary emotion, it’s a reaction.
 You’re feeling loss, pain, right now.
 Parallax wants you like this, you need to overcome and embrace your inner power.
 You are the strongest weapon that exists, you need training and to be taught how to use your power.”
-Alatar speaks calmly, as always.
+Alatar spoke calmly, as always.
 I’m still angry, but I understand his words.
 I can’t go anywhere with guns blazing.

 My stomach aches with both hunger and sadness, I feel guilty for not feeding myself.
 I know, if anything, my aunt would want me to always care for myself.
 Her body is pale, curls framing her sleeping face, Ember put her in a beautiful periwinkle dress.

 I am thankful for this, for the ability to put her to rest on the plot as she’d planned.
 Nobody attended the funeral, except for me.
 Ember and Beckett sat in the back, giving me space.
 Alatar stayed home, he never leaves the nest he told me.

 I think the sermon was nice, only I don’t hear a single word said over the roaring waves of my own sadness.